Homepage 5 Security at Action1

 Cybersecurity Founders

 Action1’s co-founders, Alex Vovk and Mike Walters are also the co-founders of Netwrix, the data security company trusted by thousands of customers worldwide.
 Both Alex and Mike have over 20 years of professional cybersecurity experience.
-They built Netwrix from the ground in 2006, and then it was acquired by TA Associates in 2020.
+They built Netwrix from the ground up in 2006, and then it was acquired by TA Associates in 2020.
 The amount of due diligence demanded by private equity firms in such transactions is beyond anyone’s imagination, which includes rigorous cybersecurity assessments.

 Cybersecurity Controls